 - Remove plant debris from the planting bed:

-- Now you are ready for rototilling your soil (if you have determined that you need to mix in garden lime, to sweeten the soil, for example).
+- Rototill your soil if you've determined that you need to mix in garden lime, to sweeten the soil, for example).

-- If you will be using leaves as a garden mulch, shred them first (for example, by running the lawn mower over them before collecting them).
+If you'll be using leaves as a garden mulch, shred them first by running the lawn mower over them before collecting.

 - In terms of work in the fall, living mulches are a bit less work.
 All you need to do is broadcast their seed after rototilling.

-But there are also disadvantages for a living mulch over a leaf mulch:
+Disadvantages for using living mulch as apposed to a leaf mulch:

 - Leaf mulch is free.
 You will have to pay for the seed for winter rye, etc.